SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 ![[Pasted image 20210303111810.png]]

 Max Plank's Model 1 in this manner matched well with observations at long wavelengths (red hot).
 But, it predicted infinite brightness (it will just "keep bouncing") as wavelength => 0, which is wrong.
+This is the "ultraviolet catastrophie."

 So, he made it better.

 Max Plank's Model 2 is just Model 1, but an additional assumption that when Energy Transfers from e^- to EMWave, $\delta E$ must be some constant * frequency of light.

-So, to synthesize high frequencies, this cop out had the effect of supressing the infinite growth as $\delta E$ would grow bigger and bigger.
+So, to synthesize high frequencies, this cop out had the effect of supressing the infinite growth as $\delta E$ would grow bigger and bigger to the point where all your energy would not go into the EMWave but to this transferring factor.

 Which is like...
 Kind of a cop out.
 But it did fit medium frequencies better.